chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ```
 📁 .git
+📁 vendor
-📄 .gitmodules
+  📄 autoload.php
+  📁 chsxf
-📁 mfx
+  📁 composer
+  ... and other things
 ```

 ## Adding the App Folder

-Apps, constituting the "application layer" of any website based of mfx, are located in their own folder.
+Apps, constituting the "application layer" of any website based on MFX, are located in their own folder.
 Add a folder named `app` at the root level and a `config` folder in it.

 You should end up with this folder structure:

 ```
 📁 .git
-📄 .gitmodules
-📁 app
+📁 application
   📁 config
+📁 vendor
+  📄 autoload.php
+  📁 chsxf
-📁 mfx
+  📁 composer
+  ... and other things
 ```

 **Note:**\
-The `app` name for the folder can be changed to fit your needs.
+The `application` name for the folder can be changed to fit your needs.

 ## Adding Starter Files